firstbatchxyz/dria-blog/docs/cookbook/eval.md

 There you have it!

 A complete guide to evaluating RAG systems with synthetic data.
-Please note we're using NaiveRAG and synthetic data for demonstration purposes.
+Please note we're using a RAG and synthetic data for demonstration purposes.
 Different RAG implementations and real-world data may yield different results.

 ## Code